-What are the most popular loans for a mobile home?
+What are the most popular loans for financing a mobile home?

-We will cover four types of loans for a mobile home.
-We will define the product and discuss options with a lender who provides that specific type of loan for a mobile home.
-Reading this post will provide details on the following mobile and manufactured home loan products:
+We will cover four types of loans for financing a mobile home.
+We will define the product and discuss options with mobile home financing companies who provide that specific type of loan.
+This post will provide details on the following loan products:

 - Chattel lending for community operators (home-only loan)

 - Construction to permanent home loan

 Chattel loans for a mobile home are for the home itself.
 Others types of loans might include land financing, too.
 And the route you take may change depending on whether you are looking to buy a new manufactured home, a pre-owned mobile home, and whether you want to live in a community or on private property.